domman-genomics/Oman_NGS/manuals/04_mapping/README.md

 ```
 `-y` : automatically proceeds with downloading packages
 `-c conda-forge`: adds conda-forge channel
-`snippy perl-bioperl` at the end are the names of the packages we are downloading `mamba`
+`mamba` at the end are the names of the packages we are downloading `mamba`

 Now we are going to use `mamba` to install `snippy`
 ```bash